 © https://www.phillips.com

 The first tantalum watch is known to be the Audemars Piguet Royal Oak.
 According to records from auction houses such as Phillips, It began as a special order for King Juan Carlos I of Spain.
-A matte dark-toned case was needed to prevent the reflection of light from startling game during hunting.
-At first, The king’s gunsmith tried the bluing technique used on gun barrels but failed, And in the end, Audemars Piguet solved the problem with tantalum’s unique subdued luster.
+A matte dark-toned case was needed to prevent the reflection of light from the watch from startling game during hunting.
+At first, The king’s gunsmith tried the bluing technique used for gun barrels but failed, And in the end, Audemars Piguet provided a solution with the subdued luster unique to tantalum.

 Ref.56175TT